5 of the World’s Worst Dumping Grounds

 Although our environment needs to be protected, it is also evident that humans in the poorest areas of the world are also directly affected by bad recycling practices.

-Unfortunately, due to their desperation for work and big businesses looking to save money, these dumping grounds are able to thrive and will only continue to grow in the coming years unless we all take steps to improve it.
+Unfortunately, due to their desperation for work and big businesses looking to save money, these dumping grounds are able to thrive and will only continue to grow in the coming years unless we all take steps to improve them.

 Enquire about a service